rootwork/rootwork/README.md

-Leaderboards are harmful to open-source development and sustainable communities generally (read Cory Doctorow's [_Walkaway_](https://www.worldcat.org/title/walkaway-a-novel/oclc/1159178249&referer=brief_results)) but so far as some folks feel they need impersonal metrics of comparison, here are mine:
+Leaderboards are harmful to open-source development and sustainable communities generally (read Cory Doctorow's [_Walkaway_](https://www.worldcat.org/title/walkaway-a-novel/oclc/1159178249&referer=brief_results)) but insofar as some folks feel they need impersonal metrics of comparison, here are mine:

 <p>